AlienVault-OTX/OTX-Apps-TAXII/README.md

  {Example: _DHS AIS Taxii inbox'ing(push)_}

-- In the rare cases where it does matter, you will need to look at the TAXII Server's collection_info to find the path needed.
+- When it does matter, you will need to look at the TAXII Server's collection_info to find the path needed.